wbl1997/my_swift_vio/README.md

 For tests, you will need to download the EuRoC dataset and optionally the UZH-FPV dataset.
 ```
-msckf/evaluation/smoke_test.py tests the program with one data session from EuRoC dataset.
+swift_vio/evaluation/smoke_test.py tests the program with one data session from EuRoC dataset.
-msckf/evaluation/main_evaluation.py tests the program with multiple data session from EuRoC and UZH-FPV dataset.
+swift_vio/evaluation/main_evaluation.py tests the program with multiple data session from EuRoC and UZH-FPV dataset.
 ```

 ## Debug the project with QtCreator

 Follow the below steps exactly, otherwise mysterious errors like missing generate_config file arise.

-### 1. Build msckf with catkin
+### 1. Build swift_vio with catkin

 Build the project with instructions in Section Build the project.
 You may need to clean build and devel dirs under the workspace with